bcanalem/rgb-color/README.md

 # rgb-color
 Find a color by its RGB

-#Description
+# Description
-Exercise during an IGTI Full Stack Bootcamp.
+Exercise developed during an IGTI Full Stack Bootcamp.
+Move the scale